PrincetonUniversity/SPECFEMPP/docs/developer_documentation/SPECFEM_architecture/architecture.rst

 .. _architecture:

-SPECFEM Architecture
+SPECFEM++ Architecture
 ====================

-SPECFEM is designed with portability and modularity as primary goals.
-The goal is develop a code that is easy to maintain and extend, while maintaining performance characteristics of SPECFEM Fortran.
+SPECFEM++ is designed with portability and modularity as primary goals.
+The goal is develop a code that is easy to maintain and extend, while maintaining performance characteristics of original `SPECFEM2D solver <https://specfem2d.readthedocs.io>`_.
 This is achieved using C++ templatized classes.

 The code is divided into set of modules (classes and structs), the major of which to understand code architecture are: